adi-sharma14/aro-configs/README.md

     1. Openshift cluster is up and running
     2. Operator `Red Hat OpenShift GitOps` is successfuly installed
     3. ArgoCD UI is up and running
+    4. GITHUB_TOKEN is set as env variable for the repo

 ### Steps

 * Deploy the argoCD applications to synch cluster configuration
     ```
+    oc apply -f ../cluster/secret.yml
     oc apply -f cluster-configs.yml
     ```